All payments upon checkout will be made in Malaysian Ringgit. Conversions displayed is estimated based on current exchange rates.

 There is also a service called “Ba Zhi” that is free of charge to let someone read your fortune!
 If you like taking pictures, there are plenty of vintage props and spots to take photos at!

 8. Pay A Visit To Ho Yan Hor Museum

 Ho Yan Hor Museum preserves old buildings as a heritage project to restore these properties and promote awareness of Ipoh’s historical heritage.
-It is opened from Tuesday to Sunday, from 10 am to 4 pm, located at Jalan Bijeh Timah!
+It is opened from Tuesday-Sunday, from 10am-4pm, located at Jalan Bijeh Timah!

-Ho Yan Hor was originally a herbal tea shop, now transformed into a museum that has services like educational corner and storyboards, documentary videos, antiques and artefacts, and also a tea bar serving their Ho Yan Hor tea.
+Ho Yan Hor was originally a herbal tea shop, now transformed into a museum that has services like educational corner and story boards, documentary videos, antiques and artifacts, and also a tea bar serving their Ho Yan Hor tea.